|

 plan within the Division's ongoing activities, particularly regarding surveillance and

+information, in order to efficiently use existing resources.
 Coordination within the UN System will be ensured through the UN Mine Action Service set

 up by the Department of Peacekeeping Operations.
 As the lead agency for coordination of